torand/FasterSQL/README.md

 * Expressions: Any nested expression using functions, operators and constant values
 * Ordering: asc, desc, nulls first/last
 * Grouping: group by, having
-* Subqueries: Supported as projection, in the FROM clause and as right operand of predicates
+* Subqueries: Supported as projections (SELECT clause), relations (FROM clause) and as right operand of predicates (WHERE clause)

 ### Supported Statement Parameters

 Statement parameter values are registered with a PreparedStatement using the setObject method, by default.
+This covers all the basic
-Some Java standard types are transformed into their Java SQL counterparts before registration, as specified by the table below:
+Java primitive types like Integer, Long, BigInteger, Float, Double, BigDecimal, String and Boolean.
+More complex standard Java types are transformed into their Java SQL counterparts before registration, as specified by the table below:

 | Java Standard Type | Java SQL Type | Parameter method |
 |--------------------|---------------|------------------|